exercism/elixir/exercises/concept/language-list/.docs/hints.md

 - You need to define a [named function][named-function] with 1 argument.
 The first argument is a [list][list] of language [string-literals][string].
 - Elixir [provides a function][length] to count the length of a list.

-## 6. Define a function to determine if the list is exciting
+## 6. Define a function to determine if the list includes a functional language

 - You need to define a [named function][named-function] with 1 argument.
 The first argument is a [list][list] of language [string-literals][string].
 - Your function should return a boolean value indicating whether `"Elixir"` is a member of the list.
 Elixir [provides a function][in] to test list membership.